cbcrg/tcoffee/docs/tcoffee_manual.rst

       gap 0.5 mode nj  +evaluate3D distances 15 +tree2bs first -output newick -out tree.dnd

-.. warning:: sequences without 3D structure will be excluded from the analysis and from the final output.
+.. warning:: Sequences without 3D structure will be excluded from the analysis and from the final output.

 Generating a tree based on contact conservation
 -----------------------------------------------